andrew/ultimate-awesome/README.md

 - [awesome-mongoose-os](https://github.com/tripflex/awesome-mongoose-os) - A curated list of Awesome Resources for Mongoose OS.

 ### Python Lists
+- [awesome-production-machine-learning](https://github.com/EthicalML/awesome-production-machine-learning) - A curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning.
 - [awesome-python-applications](https://github.com/mahmoud/awesome-python-applications) - 💿 Free software that works great, and also happens to be open-source Python. .
 - [awesome-quant](https://github.com/wilsonfreitas/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
 - [awesome-flask](https://github.com/humiaozuzu/awesome-flask) - A curated list of awesome Flask resources and plugins.